opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_iFile|

-When an interpolation is based on file data, the segment values are retrieved from the file content.
+When an interpolation is based on File data, the segment values are retrieved from the contents of a file.
 In this case the keyframes at both ends of the segment may change as well, according to the file data.

-The file can be created by an external device or other applications, such as motion-control camera or 3D software; supported file formats are BAT, DAT, RTF and TXT.
+The file can be created by an external device or other applications, such as motion-control cameras or 3D software; supported file formats are BAT, DAT, RTF and TXT.

 The value for each frame is taken from the file content, that must consist of a series of numbers listed in several lines.